 Pretty little moorland villages, coastal walking trails steeped in history, forests full of adventure, along with the historic abbeys and castles make the moors a truly magnificent landscape to enjoy.

-With such a wide range of coastal towns and villages, you will certainly need more than one day out at the seaside.
-From Whitby, Scarborough, Filey and Bridlington, to the smaller fishing villages such as Robin Hoods Bay, Runswick Bay and Staithes you are spoilt for choice.
+The Coast With such a wide range of coastal towns and villages, you will certainly need more than one day out at the seaside.
+From popular resorts such as Whitby, Scarborough, Filey and Bridlington, to the smaller fishing villages such as Robin Hoods Bay, Runswick Bay and Staithes, and the wildlife at Flambrough Head you are spoilt for choice.

 Distance 23 miles from Low Costa Mill